Automating Local AI Agents Offline: The Enterprise Security Guide

 What open-source frameworks support offline AI agents?

 Frameworks like CrewAI, Microsoft AutoGen, LangGraph, and LocalAI natively support offline execution.
-They allow developers to swap proprietary cloud endpoints for local open-source models, enabling seamless, self-hosted multi-agent orchestration right out of the box.
+They allow developers to easily swap out proprietary cloud endpoints for local open-source models, enabling seamless, self-hosted multi-agent orchestration right out of the box.

 What are the hardware limits of running multiple local agents?